jrieken/vscode-browser-links/README.md

 # Browser Links

-Browser tabs, e.g safari, as completions in VS Code's SCM input box.
-When making a commit you usually reference an issue by its url.
-This extension reads the list of browser tabs and suggests them as completions.
+Get browser tabs as completions in VS Code's SCM input box.
+Use case: when making a commit you usually reference an issue by its url.
+This extension reads the list of browser tabs from Edge, Safari, or Chrome and suggests them as completions.

 ![Sample](https://raw.githubusercontent.com/jrieken/vscode-browser-links/master/sample.png)